MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-macos.md

 ### Enroll Macs during Setup Assistant

-Macs configured in Apple Business Manager or Apple School Manager will automatically enroll in Microsoft Intune during Setup Assistant with a Remote Management prompt.

-> [!NOTE]
-> If the device was assigned to a macOS enrollment profile with user affinity, the device user must sign in to the Company Portal to complete Azure AD registration and conditional access requirements.
+New or wiped Macs configured in Apple Business Manager or Apple School Manager will automatically enroll in Microsoft Intune during Setup Assistant with a Remote Management prompt.
+If the device was assigned to a macOS enrollment profile with user affinity, the device user must sign in to the Company Portal to complete Azure AD registration and conditional access requirements.

 ### Enroll Macs after Setup Assistant

-Use these steps to enroll corporate-owned Macs running macOS 10.13 and later in Intune after Setup Assistant completes.
+Use these steps to enroll existing Macs in Intune.
+Enrollment takes place after Setup Assistant completes.
+This procedure is supported on corporate-owned Macs running macOS 10.13 and later.

 1. In the Apple Business Manager or Apple School Manager portal, import the device.
 2. In the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), make sure that the device is assigned a macOS enrollment profile with or without user affinity.